 As is the case with many modern-day rock bands, Empty Trail plans on issuing a steady stream of singles - rather than an album’s worth of tunes.
 “I’d like to just focus on singles.
 As much as a full-length would be cool, I don’t see how it makes sense for how the market is.
 I’d rather spend time on specific songs than on an album that only a few people will have the patience to listen through.
 Sad but true.”
 Hopefully, the buzz surrounding Empty Trail will soon lead to a full-on tour.
 “I would love to tour when it makes sense too.
 I want to connect with people who get this in any fashion.
 Maybe this is my personality, but I want to go where we are wanted!”

 And lastly, where can fans connect and correspond with the band?
 “We are almost everywhere you would imagine.
 The most activity tends to be on Instagram, until a new platform comes around and knocks that one out.
 Connect with us there!”

-New single and video ‘Lost’ was released in August 2019 by Golden Robot Records with their brand new EP coming out in September 2019.
+New single and video ‘Lost’ was released in August 2019 by Golden Robot Records with plenty of interest.